cafali/SnapKey/README.md

 4. You're All Set:
-   - Snapkey is now running and ready to use
+   - Snapkey is now running and is ready to use

 Close Snapkey
 --------------------------------------------------------------------------------------------------